 Joel wrote this song about his first wife, Elizabeth.
 A pure expression of unconditional love, he gave it to her as a birthday present.
-After 9 years of marriage, Joel divorced Elizabeth in 1982.
-His next wife was model Christie Brinkley, and that marriage also ended in divorce.

 This won Grammys for Song Of The Year and Record Of The Year in 1978.
-It was a breakthrough hit for Joel, whose biggest hit to this point was "Piano Man
+It was a breakthrough for Joel, whose biggest hit to this point was "Piano Man

 ," which reached #25 in the US.